Frequently Asked Questions

 Do you offer exams?

 We are qualified and registered to enter students for dance examinations through the Association of International Dance Teachers and the Dance Academy of South Africa.
 The teacher determines a student’s readiness for exams, prioritising the child’s well-being.
 While we encourage exams, they are not compulsory.
 We carefully consider examination entries.
-Exams should never induce severe stress or anxiety.
-The exam experience is designed to be pleasant for well-prepared students both mentally and physically.

 Do you offer adult classes ?

 Currently, we do not have full-time adult dance classes.
-You are welcome to enquire about the availability of private lessons as an alternative option.

 Do you do shows or concerts?